Improving your project with SBT

 [info] * root

 How exactly SBT determined names for those?
-In earlier versions we have to define them explicitly with:
+In earlier versions we had to define them explicitly with:

 lazy val moduleA = Project(in = file("modules/A"), id = "moduleA")